-Yes, yes, they do.
 Typical thoughts about New Orleans are associated with drinking but there is actually a big, wonderful recovery community here in New Orleans.
 There is also a community of people who are focused on a healthy lifestyle.
 Things are popping up all over the city that support an active or sober lifestyle.
-If you are doing Dry January or if you just want to do sober activities.
+If you’re doing Dry January or if you just want to do sober activities.
 Here are some fun and healthy options.

 1. Indulge in a different kind of drink!
 Skip the alcohol and grab some coffee.

 If you love coffee, you know what I mean when I say that there is a magical quality to coffeeshops.
-It is a sensory experience.
-There is something about the warm coffee, the smells, people watching, reading a book or chatting in a coffeeshop.
+It’s a sensory experience.
 If you don’t love coffee, you can always grab a tea and a pastry.

 Take some time to explore some cool New Orleans coffeeshops.
 Here are a few: